 If you have not had an academic review and been assigned exams, then you should not be submitting an application to write technical exams.

 Click here for more detailed information on APEGS technical exam programs.

 Exam Schedule and Fees

 Technical Exams are offered twice a year, once in mid May and once in early December.
-The spring 2017 exams will be written the week of May 8th-12th.
-Applications must be received by February 22, 2017.
+The fall 2017 exams will be written December 1-8th.
+Applications must be received by August 21, 2017.
 (This date may be extended if the exam is already being developed for other examinees.)
-The last day to withdraw from exams with a full refund is March 9, 2017.
+The last day to withdraw from exams with a full refund is September 8, 2017.

-Click here for the Spring 2017 Exam Application.
+Click here for the Fall 2017 exam application form.

 The fee for writing technical exams is $175.00 per exam, payable at the time of application.